mrzool/mrzool.github.io/index.md

 Subscribe to the [RSS feed](/feed.xml) to be notified of new posts.

-I'm also the maintainer of [Conversational Remorse](http://notes.mrzool.cc), a more frequently updated microblog where I collect interesting bits about technology, design, music, and other good things.
+I also maintain [Conversational Remorse](http://notes.mrzool.cc), a more frequently updated microblog where I collect interesting bits about technology, design, music, and other good things.

 ### Elsewhere